markusressel/telegram-click/README.md

 **telegram-click** automatically handles errors in most situations.

-When an exception is raised the user will be notified that his command has crashed the server.
-By default he will only see a general error message.
-If you want to send full stacktraces instead, set the `print_error` parameter to `True`.

-The user is also informed about input errors like
+Errors are into three categories:
+* Permission errors
+* Input validation errors
+* Command execution errors

+The `DefaultErrorHandler` will handle these categories in the following way:

+* Permission errors will be silently ignored.
+* Input validation errors like
   * an argument can not be parsed correctly
   * an invalid value is passed for an argument

-In these cases the user will get a more specific error message and a help message for the command he was trying to use.
+  will send the exception message, as well as a help message of the command the user was trying to use.
+* On command execution errors the user will be notified that his command has crashed, without any specific error message.

+To modify the behaviour for each of those categories, define an `ErrorHandler` and pass an instance of it to the `error_handler` parameter of the `@command` decorator.

 # Contributing